zetamarkets/pyth-history/README.md

-# Serum History
+# Pyth History

-Collects and aggregates trades from serum dex for display in a tradingview chart.
+Collects and aggregates trades from Pyth Network for display in a tradingview chart.
-This is powering the charts on [mango.markets](https://mango.markets).
+This is powering the charts on [trade.zeta.markets](https://trade.zeta.markets).
 Feel free to improve and extend for the benefit for the larger solana ecosystem.

 ** Note: This does not include a functioning trading view to inspect the